WHAT IS THE ESOL PROGRAM?

 ESOL BEGINNER LEVELS (100, 100A, 101)

 are for students with little or no ability to communicate in English.
 Students learn basic reading, writing, listening, comprehension, and speaking skills.
 Students develop vocabulary and basic grammar to function in daily life.
-The literacy support program works with small groups for extra support with reading skills and phonics.
+Small group work allows students to practice their reading, speaking, and listening skills

 ESOL INTERMEDIATE (102, 103)

 are for students with some English ability.
 Students develop reading, writing, listening, comprehension, and speaking skills for daily life, employment, and further education and training.
 Students learn both basic and complex grammatical structures and read increasingly complex texts.

 is for advanced students wanting to improve their writing skills for college and careers.